microsoft/live-share/docs/use/vscode.md

     ![VS Code debug button](../media/vscode-debug-button.png)

-    > **Tip:** You can also participate in VS debugging sessions from VS Code and vice versa!
+    > **Tip:** You can also participate in Visual Studio debugging sessions from VS Code and vice versa!
 Check out the [Visual Studio instructions](vs.md#co-debuging) on co-debugging for more information.

 Once the debugger attaches on the host's side, all guests are also automatically attached.
 While there is one debugging "session" running on the host's machine, all participants are connected to it and have their own view.